tibs/redis-talk/notes-per-slide.rst

   And the documentation for this doesn't assume you know Lua, which is nice.

-* Comamnd protocol is documented
+* Command protocol is documented

   So, for instance, you can do bulk uploading by creating your own command stream and piping it through redis-cli.